delowarsikder/Bottom-Touch-Game/readme.md

 # Run the ` touchbounce.py ` file to play game
+* just double click the file. don't need install any thing in your pc.
 ## Game Instructions :
 <ol>
 <li>Press S or s to start game</li>